opengeospatial/ets-sensorml10/src/site/markdown/relnotes.md

 ## SensorML 1.0.1 Release notes

-# 1.7 (2015-03-18)
+# 1.7 (2015-03-xx)

-- Cleaned the structure of the test.
+- [#2](https://github.com/opengeospatial/ets-sensorml10/issues/2)Cleaned the structure of the test.
 The test scripts (ctl) have not changed.
+Starting this revision, the revision number will follow the conventions described in the [wiki](https://github.com/opengeospatial/cite/wiki/OGC-Compliance-Testing-Tools)
-- Starting this revision, the revision number will follow the conventions described in the [wiki](https://github.com/opengeospatial/cite/wiki/OGC-Compliance-Testing-Tools)
+- [#1](https://github.com/opengeospatial/ets-sensorml10/issues/1) Syntax errors in CTL

 # r6 (2014-09-22)